emmajanedrews/base-template/_posts/2016-10-31-a-new-government-program-to-help-first-time-bc-home-buyers.md

 {% include youtube.html %}

-Thank you for visiting our site, we are currently working on updating this page; if you would like to see this more videos from us, please visit out Youtube Channel:
+Thank you for visiting our site, we are currently working on updating this page; if you would like to see this more videos from us, please visit our Youtube Channel:

 [Vallee Real Estate Group](https://www.youtube.com/user/valleerealestate)